DipankarBhowmik/Getting_-_Cleaning_Data_Course_Project/README.md

 Appropriately labels the data set with descriptive activity names.
 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Additional Information
+## Additional Information

-You can find additional information about the variables, data and transformations in the CodeBook.MD file. run_analysis.R contains all the code to perform the analyses described in the 5 steps.
+You can find additional information about the variables, data and transformations in the `CodeBook.MD` file.
+`run_analysis.R` contains all the code to perform the analyses described in the 5 steps.
 They can be launched in RStudio by just importing the file.
-The output of the 5th step is called secTidySet.txt, and uploaded in the course project's form.
+The output of the 5th step is called `secTidySet.txt`, and uploaded in the course project's form.